jup-ag/space-station/docs/2-apis/1-swap-api.md

 ## V6 API Reference

 All Jupiter swaps are using versioned transactions and address lookup tables.
 But not all wallets support Versioned Transactions yet, so if you detect a wallet that does not support versioned transactions, you will need to use the `asLegacyTransaction` parameter.

+Learn more about the Jupiter API Documentation at the [OpenAPI documentation](/api-v6).
+This documentation has a REST request list and a built in API Playground.
+Use the API Playground to try API calls now!

 :::info API Documentation
  [OpenAPI Documentation](/api-v6)